oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/management/logging/LogCaptureForArchive.md

 If you want to reclaim the object storage capacity you've used for the log data (and you have looked at the restored data, or do not want to look at it) then follow these instructions.

-You should have stopped the log capture first of course !
+You should have stopped the log capture first of course!

 In the Object bucket details screen

-- Check that you have the right storage bucket, if you have a commercial or production tenancy you will not be popular if you delete someone else's data !
+- Check that you have the right storage bucket, if you have a commercial or production tenancy you will not be popular if you delete someone else's data!

 - Click the checkbox next to the `Name` heading at the top of the objects table